 In his testimony, Hall said, “We need to serve those that serve our country and do everything we can to remove barriers that prevent our military families from accessing the nutrition they need to protect our nation and their families.
 SNAP is the first line of defense against hunger in this nation, and we owe it to the people on our front lines to ensure their families receive this protection.”

-San Diego County has the largest concentration of military and veterans in the world, with 826,000 veterans and family members and 143,000 active-duty service members and 260,000 military dependents stationed in the community.
-Feeding San Diego serves local veterans and active duty military families struggling with hunger through the Feeding Heroes initiative.
-In addition to food distributions with military focused non-profit partners, the initiative reaches people in need on or near base, in military housing areas and in public schools serving a high percentage of military families.
+San Diego County has the largest concentration of military and veterans in the world, with 826,000 veterans and family members and 143,000 active-duty service members, and 260,000 military dependents stationed in the community.
+Feeding San Diego serves local veterans and active-duty military families struggling with hunger through the Feeding Heroes initiative.
+In addition to food distributions with military-focused non-profit partners, the initiative reaches people in need on or near the base, in military housing areas, and in public schools serving a high percentage of military families.
 Through dignified farmer’s market-style distributions, Feeding San Diego provides fresh, nutritious food to active duty military families and veterans, without stigma or unnecessary bureaucracy.

 “Making real progress toward ending veteran and military family hunger and ensuring opportunity for all of our nation’s families will require investing new resources toward increasing access,” Hall said.
 “I encourage the Committee on Veteran Affairs to advance recommendations to strengthen nutrition programs for veteran and military families thereby helping to end hunger in this country.”

 Feeding San Diego is a member of Feeding America, the nation’s largest hunger-relief organization with a network of 200 food banks and food rescue organizations across the country.

 Please contact one of our media representatives or call 800-771-2303